Extracellular matrix: Proteoglycans

 Glycosaminoglycans (GAGs) are carbohydrate polymers and mostly attached to extracellular matrix proteins to form proteoglycans (hyaluronic acid is a notable exception; see below).
 Proteoglycans have a net negative charge that attracts positively charged sodium ions (Na+), which attracts water molecules via osmosis, keeping the ECM and resident cells hydrated.
 Proteoglycans may also help to trap and store growth factors within the ECM.

 Described below are the different types of proteoglycan found within the extracellular matrix.

 Heparan sulfate

 Heparan sulfate (HS) is a linear polysaccharide found in all animal tissues.
-It occurs as a proteoglycan (PG) in which two or three HS chains are attached in close proximity to cell surface or ECM proteins.
+It occurs as a proteoglycan in which two or three HS chains are attached in close proximity to cell surface or ECM proteins.
 It is in this form that HS binds to a variety of protein ligands and regulates a wide variety of biological activities, including developmental processes, angiogenesis, blood coagulation, and tumour metastasis.

 In the extracellular matrix, especially basement membranes, the multi-domain proteins perlecan, agrin, and collagen XVIII are the main proteins to which heparan sulfate is attached.